-inspection functions, and the Coast Guard under one "super agency."
-A more recent proposal by Ridge includes merging only INS and the U.S. Customs Service under one agency.6 Legislation has been introduced that would merge INS's border patrol and inspection functions, U.S. Customs Service inspection functions, and the Coast Guard under one independent agency.7
+proposed merging the then-INS's border patrol and inspection functions, U.S. Customs Service inspection functions, and the Coast Guard under one "super agency."
+Another proposal by Ridge included merging only INS and the U.S. Customs Service under one agency.6 Legislation had been introduced that would have merged the then-INS's border patrol and inspection functions, U.S. Customs Service inspection functions, and the Coast Guard under one independent agency.7